Previous | Contents | Index | Next

 This can make public-key authentication less convenient than password authentication: every time you log in to the server, instead of typing a short password, you have to type a longer passphrase.
 One solution to this is to use an authentication agent, a separate program which holds decrypted private keys and generates signatures on request.
 PuTTY's authentication agent is called Pageant.
 When you begin a Windows session, you start Pageant and load your private key into it (typing your passphrase once).
 For the rest of your session, you can start PuTTY any number of times and Pageant will automatically generate signatures without you having to do anything.
 When you close your Windows session, Pageant shuts down, without ever having stored your decrypted private key on disk.
 Many people feel this is a good compromise between security and convenience.
 See chapter 9 for further details.

 There is more than one public-key algorithm available.
-The most common is RSA, but others exist, notably DSA (otherwise known as DSS), the USA's federal Digital Signature Standard.
+The most common are RSA and ECDSA, but others exist, notably DSA (otherwise known as DSS), the USA's federal Digital Signature Standard.
 The key types supported by PuTTY are described in section 8.2.2.

 This is a general outline of the procedure for generating a new key pair.
 The following sections describe the process in more detail.

 Your key pair is now ready for use.
-You may also want to copy the public key to your server, either by copying it out of the ‘Public key for pasting into authorized_keys file’ box (see section 8.2.10), or by using the ‘Save public key’ button (section 8.2.9).
-However, you don't need to do this immediately; if you want, you can load the private key back into PuTTYgen later (see section 8.2.11) and the public key will be available for copying and pasting again.
+You may also want to copy the public key to your server, either by copying it out of the ‘Public key for pasting into OpenSSH authorized_keys file’ box (see section 8.2.11), or by using the ‘Save public key’ button (section 8.2.10).
+However, you don't need to do this immediately; if you want, you can load the private key back into PuTTYgen later (see section 8.2.13) and the public key will be available for copying and pasting again.